KociOrges/cviewer/README.md

 **Step 1: Extracting Gene from contigs**

 Before extracting the gene data, we need to **make sure that we have first imported the output from CONCOCT (PCA file, coverage and clustering files; see Section: Visualising the metagenomics contigs) and PROKKA (GenBank file) pipelines into the software**.
 Then, in order to perform phylogenetic analysis with CViewer, one first needs to generate a phylogenetic tree.
 To do this, the system provides a set of essential genes (Campbell et al.) that can be extracted from the contigs for creating a phylogenetic tree with support for manual selection as well.
-After the gene has been specified, the gene sequences are extracted for each cluster of the WGS dataset and saved in a ```.fasta``` file in the *Output* folder, along with the average coverages of clusters across the samples of the dataset.
+After the gene has been specified, the gene sequences are extracted for each cluster of the WGS dataset and saved in a ```.fasta``` file in the *Output/* folder, along with the average coverages of clusters across the samples of the dataset.

 To illustrate the process described right above we will use the output from CONCOCT for the metagenomics profiling of 144 feacal extracts collected from Crohn's Disease (CD) patients undergoing dietary treatment with Exclusive Enteral Nutrition, Healthy Crohn's disease relatives and Healthy individuals (Quince et al.).
 Metagenomics reads were assembled and grouped into bins using CONCOCT pipeline, which resulted in 977 genomic bins from a total number of 636,062 assembled contigs.
 The following video demonstrate how the gene data is extracted from the above dataset using CViewer.
 Please note that depending on the dataset size this process might require a few minutes to complete (approx. 12mins for a MacBook Pro with a 2.6 GHz Intel Core i5 processor):